Ashray123/PhotoGallery/README.md

 Steps to run are:

-Clone the repository .
+1.Clone the repository .
-open Form.css in a browser
+2.open Form.css in a browser
-and the webpage will be displayed.
+3.and the webpage will be displayed.